 1. Next H1B Bus Is 18 Months Away!

 If USCIS receives a sufficient number of H1B registrations to reach the H1B cap numbers during the H1B registration period, it will NOT ACCEPT further H1B registrations.

 2. H1B Lottery Again?

-As the economy continues to improve, it is widely anticipated that even more employers will seek H1B’s for their potential employees this year.
+As the economy continues to recover, it is widely anticipated that more employers will seek H1B’s for their potential employees this year.

 H1B Lottery – What Is It?

 - This process is popularly referred to as the H1B lottery.

 - USCIS will reject H1B registrations that are not selected in the lottery.

 3. Credential Evaluation Setbacks